bilke/Craft-Docs/source/diving-in/settings/system/general.rst

 |icon| Settings → General
 =========================

-The Settings → General page is where you can administer some basic, site-wide settings.
+The Settings → General page is where you can administer some site-wide settings.

 .. image:: ../../../_static/images/diving-in/settings/general.png
    :alt: General Settings Fields